pkErbynn/js-masterclass/note.md

         - Answers **Who?
 What?
 Why?**
     2. Features: exact features to make **user stories work as intended**
     3. Flowchart: what it will be built
-    4. Architecture: how it will be built
+    4. Architecture: how it will be built.
+It gives structure.
+        - How code is organized into different modules, classes, and functions
 - Development steps (Mapty project)
     1. User stories
         1. As a user, I want to log my running workouts **with location, distance, time, pace and steps/minute**, so that I can keep a log of all my running